syncfusion-content/blazor-docs/blazor/common/html-attributes.md

 }
 ```

-## Using HTML Attributes and DOM Events in the Root Element
+## Using HTML attributes and DOM events in the root element

 The HTML attributes and DOM events can be applied directly to the component's root element.